Supermarkets report rocketing demand for home deliveries

 Tesco said it was “endeavouring to prioritise” customers of its grocery home shopping service who are aged 65-plus, adding that it appreciated the patience and support of its customers.

-Older customers are more at risk from the severest effects of the Covid-19 disease, while Taoiseach Leo Varadkar warned in his emergency television address on St Patrick’s Day that the elderly and people with certain health conditions may soon be asked to stay at home for several weeks.
+Older customers are more at risk from the severest effects of Covid-19, while Taoiseach Leo Varadkar warned in his emergency television address on St Patrick’s Day that the elderly and people with certain health conditions may soon be asked to stay at home for several weeks.

 Some older customers “may not wish to use the internet”, a spokesman added.